FSO: Technology Comparisons

 FSO Performance: Transmit Power & Receiver Sensitivity

-Free Space Optics (FSO) products performance can be characterized by four main parameters (for a given data rate):
+The performance of FSO systems is primarily determined by four key parameters (for a given data rate):

 A figure of merit (FOM) can be used to compare competing systems, based on